saikrishna7288/SQL/README.md

     //constant column
     3.SELECT name, salary,10000 AS bonus
     FROM employees;

+    //mod function
+    4.SELECT DISTINCT CITY FROM STATION //distinct is a key word used to remove the duplicate rows.
+    WHERE MOD(ID,2)=0;

 # very important - Order of SQL Execution
 - SQL does not execute in the order you write.